mmoskal/uf2-stm32f/README.md

 Build a specific board: Please check the `Makefile` for specific build targets.

+## Adding board

+Start from `f401` generic board.
+Copy the folder and modify `board.h`.
+To modify settings, use https://microsoft.github.io/uf2/patcher/

 ## License

 License: LGPL for libopencm3, BSD for what was left of the PX4 bootloader (see LICENSE.md),